edheltzel/better-nunjucks-for-visual-studio-code/README.md

 ![nunjucks-code-folding](https://user-images.githubusercontent.com/402910/156659091-7edf009c-ef0a-4815-af4c-f7c413629e1d.gif)

-When selecting the `nunjucks` grammar, enabling support for emmet is provided though the editor or the workspace settings:
+Another is when selecting the `nunjucks` grammar, enabling support for emmet is provided though the editor or the workspace settings:

 ```json
   "emmet.includeLanguages": {